carlosVH22/finalproject/README.md

 # BI Challenge - SQL Focused Analysis

 This repository contains my SQL-based solution to a data analytics challenge involving restaurant reservations and visits in Japan.
 The goal was to extract insights about visitor behavior using cleaned CSV datasets and structured SQL queries.
+**You can find the complete Script for the queries in the bi_challenge_sql file

 ---